-To estimate expected credit losses on the resale agreements, the Partnership applied the collateral maintenance practical expedient by comparing the amortized cost basis of the resale agreements with the fair value of collateral at the reporting date.
-The counterparties are all financial institutions that the Partnership considers to be reputable and reliable, and the Partnership reasonably expects the counterparties will be able to continually replenish collateral securing the financial asset and does not expect the fair value of collateral to fall below the value of the resale agreements frequently or for an extended period of time.
-The expected credit loss was zero as of December 31, 2022.
+To estimate expected credit losses on the resale agreements, Edward Jones applied the collateral maintenance practical expedient by comparing the amortized cost basis of the resale agreements with the fair value of collateral at the reporting date.
+The counterparties are all financial institutions that Edward Jones considers to be reputable and reliable, and Edward Jones reasonably expects the counterparties will be able to continually replenish collateral securing the financial asset and does not expect the fair value of collateral to fall below the value of the resale agreements frequently or for an extended period of time.
+The expected credit loss was zero as of December 31, 2023.

-Receivables from revenue contracts with

-customers - The majority of the Partnership's receivables are collateralized financial assets, including advisory program fees, retirement fees, mutual fund and insurance service fees, and fund advisor fees, because the fees are paid out of client accounts or third-party products consisting of cash and securities.
+Receivables from revenue contracts with customers - The majority of Edward Jones' receivables are collateralized financial assets, including advisory program fees, retirement fees and mutual fund and insurance service fees, because the fees are paid out of client accounts or third-party products consisting of cash and securities.
 Due to the size of the fees in relation to the value of the cash and securities in accounts or funds, the collateral value always exceeds the amortized cost basis of the receivables, resulting in a remote risk of loss.
-In addition, the receivables have a short duration, generally due within 30 to 90 days, and there is no historical evidence of market declines that would cause the fair value of the amortized cost because the fair value of the underlying collateral to decline below the amortized cost of the receivables.
-The Partnership considered current conditions, and there is not a foreseeable expectation of an event or change which would result in the receivables being undercollateralized or unpaid.
-The expected credit loss for receivables from revenue contracts with customers was zero as of December 31, 2022.
+In addition, the receivables have a short duration, generally due within 30 to 90 days, and there is no historical evidence of market declines that would cause the fair value of the underlying collateral to decline below the amortized cost of the receivables.
+Edward Jones considered current conditions, and there is not a foreseeable expectation of an event or change which would result in the receivables being undercollateralized or unpaid.
+The expected credit loss for receivables from revenue contracts with customers was zero as of

+December 31, 2023.